eluinstra/ebms-kubernetes/README.md

 digipoort api = http://10.104.227.35:30587
 overheid api = http://10.102.250.90.35:31647

+or when using minikube execute the following commands to open the urls in a browser: minikube service digipoort -n ebms-adapter-demo minikube service overheid -n ebms-adapter-demo

 open [digipoort api]/wicket/bookmarkable/nl.clockwork.ebms.admin.web.service.cpa.CPAsPage in your browser and upload cpa cpa.xml (from the examples directory)
 open [overheid api]/wicket/bookmarkable/nl.clockwork.ebms.admin.web.service.cpa.CPAsPage in your browser and upload cpa cpa.xml (from the examples directory)